-This trip log may contain an afffiliate ad banner and/or text link.
-If one clicks/taps on this link and then makes a purchase, I sometimes receive a small commission.
-Please patronize our advertisers.
 This roughly 7.2 mile day hike took place on Tuesday, April 23, 2024.
 Participants were Chris Isham, Tim Schmitt, Charlie Johnson, Ron Calabrese and Mike Calabrese.
-Please note that the mile posts pictured are are the distances to the southern terminus of this trail near the Potomac River.
+Please note that the mile posts pictured are are the distances from the southern terminus of this trail near the Potomac River.
 We only went as far as the southern terminus of the Great Seneca Trail within Seneca Creek State Park, MD, which would be between Mileposts 13.5 and 12.5.

 WARNING: When starting to hike this section of the SCGT, after crossing Watkins Mill RD going southbound, DO NOT walk straight into the woods.
 Instead, turn right, cross the bridge over Seneca Creek on the sidewalk, then turn left onto the Seneca Creek Greenway Trail.
 You must hike this section of trail between Watkins Mill RD and MD355 Frederick RD on the west side of Seneca Creek.